IRS warns of potential delays for major child poverty initiative in $1.9 trillion stimulus

 With a massive backlog of 24 million tax returns accrued over the past few years — and other stimulus responsibilities on the horizon — Rettig raised the possibility that the IRS may not have the personnel to set up an online “portal” for the new program.
 The digital hub is supposed to allow Americans to communicate key information with the government, such as changes to their income or marital status, that the IRS would not otherwise know as it determines which families are eligible for payment.

-“One of the reasons we were not in favor of the extension was, we are by statute to launch the portal, if you will, for this by July 1,” Rettig told lawmakers, adding they now “have one month less to do the development” on the child tax credit portal.
+“One of the reasons we were not in favor of the extension was we are by statute to launch the portal, if you will, for this by July 1,” Rettig told lawmakers, adding that agency officials now “have one month less to do the development” on the child tax credit portal.

 “We intend to do our best to get there,” the IRS commissioner continued.
 “I am hopeful that I don’t have to come back to the committee to say we’re unable to meet the statutory requirement.
 We intend to satisfy this challenge.”